Cyfrin/moccasin/docs/source/networks.rst

 You'll notice there is no `private-key`.
 We highly discourage having private keys in plain text.

-When working with a network from the command line, for example to :doc:`run a script <script>` you can pass the `--network` flag via the command line, and it will load the data from the network in your `gaboon.toml`.
+When working with a network from the command line, for example to :doc:`run a script <script>` you can pass the `--network` flag via the command line, and it will load the data from the network in your `moccasin.toml`.

 For example, if you wanted to run a script on the `sepolia` network, you would run:

 .. code-block:: bash

-    gaboon run my_script --network sepolia
+    moccasin run my_script --network sepolia

-Since in our example we passed both a `default_account_name` and a `unsafe_password_file`, `gaboon` will automatically unlock the account for you.
-If you don't pass a `default_account_name` or a `unsafe_password_file`, `gaboon` will error saying it cannot find your account.
+Since in our example we passed both a `default_account_name` and a `unsafe_password_file`, `moccasin` will automatically unlock the account for you.
+If you don't pass a `default_account_name` or a `unsafe_password_file`, `moccasin` will error saying it cannot find your account.